 The are choice to spend their time and resources on other interest with their children.

-While I was in Philadelphia this past fall, in one of Glenn Doman’s recorded lectures he said something very very powerful to me.
+While I was in Philadelphia last year, in one of Glenn Doman’s recorded lectures he said something very very powerful to me.
 Tell them once, if they not interested, do not waste your time trying to convince them.
 After hearing this, I tell people what we are doing once.
 If they are not interested I don’t waste my time trying to convince them.
 Chances are you won’t.
 Just keep doing what you know is best for your child.

 On thing I also do to screen people that ask me about the method I’m using to help my boys is recommend the book, What To Do About Your Brain Injured Child.
 I also recommend they watch the videos on the IAHP Youtube page.
 If they do this and are still interested, I know my time will be well spent sharing my experiences.
 However if they never do that then I know I have save my time.
 Also prevented myself from being frustrated.